smbrink/P7-Baseball-Data-Visualization/README.md

 Summary in no more than 4 sentences, briefly introduce your data visualization and add any context that can help readers understand it.

-I choose the baseball data set to use in my visualization because I am very interested in baseball and stats.
+I choose the baseball data set to use in my visualization because I am very interested in baseball as a game as well as the  stats behind it.
 I am going to analyize the data to show the difference in how a low/high average may translate into more or less homeruns as well as show the difference in homeruns and average compared to the height of a player.